 Duquesne University promotes a safe computing environment for its students, faculty, staff, & administrators.
 There are actions that all Duquesne community members should practice that will protect their own and others computers from being compromised or contracting viruses.
 If everyone adheres to these safe computing tips our network will perform at its peak ability.

 For personally owned computers:

 - Make sure you have a licensed version of your operating system and other software and have recovery disks

 - Run operating system updates

 - Keep your anti-virus definitions updated

 Duquesne owned computers:

-- Kaspersky Anti-Virus definitions are managed and updated automatically when connected to the DU network.
+- Kaspersky anti-virus definitions are managed and updated automatically when hard wired to the DU network.

-- Kaspersky Anti-Virus scans run for all DU owned computers connected to the DU network on Thursdays at noon.
+- Kaspersky anti-virus scans run for all Duquesne owned computers connected to the Duquesne network on Thursdays at 12:30am.

-- Backup software is available for purchase through the DU Computer Store for personal and DU owned computers.
+- Backup software is available for purchase through the Duquesne Computer Store for personal and DU owned computers.